robinjoseph1998/cryptoTracker/README.md

 # Step: 1

-# Add your key from Coin Market Cap Price Ticker api to the apiKey variable in main.go file
+# Add your key from Coin Market Cap Price Ticker api to the apiKey variable in the main.go file

 # Step: 2